 Though a little off the beaten track, TreeUmph is the place to visit if you’re looking for adventure!

 You’ll climb high into the trees, crossing precarious bridges, swinging from ropes like Tarzan and of course ziplining.
-There are easy courses for children and more advanced courses for adults of different skill levels.
+It’s a great activity for the entire family because there are easy courses for children and more advanced ones for adults of different skill levels.

 I liked that I could choose the level of difficulty that I wanted, though I plan to take it up a notch next time.I don’t recommend it if you’re afraid of heights but if you like adventure, you’ll want to go again and again!